Who this guide is for

 Which stand mixer lasts longer?

 KitchenAid has the stronger reputation for longevity.
-Its direct-drive system has fewer parts that can wear out compared to the belt-drive mechanism in the Cuisinart.
-Many KitchenAid owners report their mixers lasting 15-20+ years with minimal maintenance.
-Cuisinart mixers are well-built and typically last 8-12 years, but the belt can wear over time with heavy use.
+Its direct drive system has fewer parts that can wear out compared to the belt drive mechanism in the Cuisinart.
+Many KitchenAid owners report their mixers lasting 15 to 20+ years with minimal maintenance.
+Cuisinart mixers are well built and typically last 8 to 12 years, but the belt can wear over time with heavy use.
 Both brands offer warranties, and replacement parts are readily available for KitchenAid.

 What is the difference between direct drive and belt drive in a stand mixer?